 She also knows that Rafe killed Peterkin thanks to a recording of Gavin saying so, but she won’t exonerate John B. unless she gets Denmark Tanney’s key.
 Tanney was a freedman who tried to buy the freedom of his wife and daughters, but Limbrey’s ancestors refused and hanged him for attempting to claim his wife’s remains.
 Carla is convinced that Pope’s family has the key, which will lead them to the real treasure at the Cross of Santo Domingo.
 To get it, she’s willing to kidnap him.
 Thankfully, JJ and Kie show up right on time to keep Pope from getting tazed by Carla’s henchman.
 But another chase ensues — this season is full of them.

 Funny thing is, as JJ tries to drive away he nearly hits two people in the street: John B. and Sarah, who are being chased by the well-dressed man they just robbed.
-They recognize Pope’s dad’s truck, so they steal a pedicab to try and catch up.
+They recognise Pope’s dad’s truck, so they steal a pedicab to try and catch up.
 Their slow-motion reunion is pretty sweet, though, they really gotta keep moving so they don’t get caught by one, if not both, of the guys who are chasing them.
 LOL to John B. pedaling as fast as Carla’s henchman can run.
 Still, they are able to get away leading to a montage of good vibes that includes Sarah and Kie having some quality girl talk over chunks of watermelon and the guys ignoring all of JJ’s dating advice.

 What can’t be ignored is Ward telling Rose what happened in Nassau; Sarah is alive, but she was shot by Rafe trying to steal the gold.
 It’s kind of bizarre that he’s not more interested in making sure she survived, but I guess his priorities are the gold.
 Rose’s priorities are not going to jail after lying for Rafe.
 The truth is, she’s known there was something wrong with Rafe since he was 10 and she’s not willing to take the fall for him.
 Is Ward willing to?
 Particularly when Rafe’s getting drunk at the local bar and talking about what it’s like to shoot a gun?

 When Rafe finds out that John B. is alive and well in the OBX, he goes looking for another gun and finds an accomplice in Barry.
 (Sidenote: Party all you want, but why did all the Pogues go to buy beer?
 Especially the two who are supposed to be dead?)
 They show up to the house, but luckily, they slam their car door loud enough to tip John B. off.
 He, Sarah, and JJ end up hiding in a tree while the guys survey the place.
 It’s a good thing Rafe made too much of a scene to stick around, or things could have been bad.
-Sarah realizes that Rafe knowing where she is means her dad will soon know too.
+Sarah realises that Rafe knowing where she is means her dad will soon know too.
 Ward’s going to have to choose between his kids, and she believes he will choose her.
 She wants two hours to go see him, something the others think is a straight-up bad idea.
 I’m torn, Ward is a liar, but I do think he’s got a soft spot for Sarah that could work in her favor.

 When she goes back home, she tells Ward she’s going to testify against him so he should make Rafe turn himself in.
 He won’t do it, he knows that John B. didn’t kill Peterkin, but believes he’s the reason she’s dead.
 Ward’s logic is, if John B. wasn’t so greedy, none of this would have happened.
-Sarah is his favorite, that he admits, but he won’t choose between his daughter and his son.
+Sarah is his favourite, that he admits, but he won’t choose between his daughter and his son.
 He still believes everything’s going to work out just fine.
 Oh, to be so blissfully ignorant.

 The only thing Ward can do is call Shoupe, who follows Sarah back to The Cut.
 Now they’ve got to outrun the FBI despite the fact that Sarah can barely walk.
 John B. surrenders, but the largest officer decides he’s not going to let him go so easily.
 That one’s gonna hurt.